Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 Cons

-Fixed-price billing is a set price for a project.
-Typically, fixed-price billing includes defined deliverables and a clear scope of work.
-Invoicing is submitted and payments are made at agreed-upon milestones.
+Fixed-price billing means setting one price for the entire project.
+It typically includes defined deliverables and a clear scope of work, with invoices submitted and payments made at agreed-upon milestones.

 Pros